 The first Huguenots arrived as early as 1671, when the first Huguenot refugee, Francois Villion (later Viljoen), arrived at the Cape.
 By 1692, a total of 201 French Huguenots had settled at the Cape of Good Hope.

-Passengers experience a unique and leisurely way to see the Franschhoek Valley as they journey through rolling vineyards in a vintage-style railway tram and open-air tram bus stopping in at some of South Africa’s oldest and most distinguished wine estates.
-A combination of tram and tram-bus transports passengers around a loop of stops allowing them to hop-off at each visit.
-Then to experience the activities on offer, be it wine tasting, a cellar tour, lunch, or simply a stroll through the vineyards and when they are ready, hop-on to continue the tour.
+Passengers experience a unique and leisurely way to see the Franschhoek Valley as they journey through rolling vineyards in a vintage-style railway tram and open-air tram bus stopping at some of South Africa’s oldest and most distinguished wine estates.
+A combination of tram and tram bus transports passengers around a loop of stops allowing them to hop off at each visit.
+Then to experience the activities on offer, be it wine tasting, a cellar tour, lunch, or simply a stroll through the vineyards, and when they are ready, hop on to continue the tour.

 We visited Franschhoek for two nights in early March 2019, staying at the Riverside Cottages on the Le Bourgogne Farm in the loft, a very spacious accommodation.
 La Bourgogne is a subdivision of the farm Bourgogne among the first Huguenot farms proclaimed in 1694.
 Simon van der Stel granted the farm to Pierre de Villiers.
 However, 1800 saw the first involvement of the Le Roux family, a relationship that endures to this day, with neighbor Gappie Le Roux managing the farming operations.